Skip to Content

 Peanut brittle broken up.

 Step 2: Add one section at a time to a medium saucepan.
 Warm the mixture over low-medium heat, stirring continuously.
+Once the section softens, add another until all the peanut brittle is in the saucepan.

 One section of peanut brittle added to a saucepan.